HRegniez/todo-app-nextJS/README.md

 #### Fetching & valdating data

-In this project, I use a dummy server as a json file (_data/db.json). but the data api fetching logic reminds the same.
+In this project, I use a dummy server as a json file (_data/db.json). but the data api fetching logic remains the same.

 To keep the code clean, i created a new TicketList.tsx in the same foldrer as the tikets/page.tsx, this will handle the api request